hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/chat_gpt/__init__.md

     assert isinstance(result, list), "Method should return a list"
 ```

-The hypothetical example above illustrates how you would create a fixture for use in more detailed tests.
+The hypothetical example above illuStartes how you would create a fixture for use in more detailed tests.
 You'd need a more comprehensive example for the class for these tests to be meaningful.

 Remember to replace the placeholder comments with accurate test assertions based on the actual logic of your code.